icons / menu

 Post-Exposure Prophylaxis (PEP)

-Post-Exposure Prophylaxis (PEP) is a four-week course of anti-HIV treatment drugs you can take if you think you may have been exposed to HIV through condomless sex or by sharing injecting drug equipment.
-PEP can, in most cases, stop HIV from establishing itself in the body and prevent you from becoming HIV-positive if the PEP treatment is begun within 72 hours of exposure to HIV and taken correctly over the next 28 days.
+PEP can, in most cases, stop HIV from establishing itself in the body and prevent you from becoming HIV-positive if you begin PEP treatment within 72 hours of exposure to HIV and take it correctly over the next 28 days.

 WHEN SHOULD I TAKE PEP?